3 easy ways your business can reduce costs

 Travel is an inescapable reality for some businesses.
 It is also inescapable that travel is inefficient.
 Even armed with mobile devices and wireless Internet service, employees still lose otherwise-productive time when they travel.
 Not to mention, it costs money to travel.
 But increasingly, travel can be avoided — using tools and services that businesses can afford.

-, but these devices can also be used for “remote desktop access" — controlling one computer from another, or simply sharing access to a distant computer's screen session.
+Smartphones, tablets, and notebook and desktop computers can not only perform voice and video conference calls, but these devices can also be used for “remote desktop access" — controlling one computer from another, or simply sharing access to a distant computer's screen session.

 Apps, managed cloud services and IT outsourcing services for this are readily available, and highly affordable — especially compared to travel costs.
 Audio and video calling, in addition to remote access, is good not just for meetings, but also for customer support, remote system administration, teaching and training, and other business activities.